Mandegari-Mahdi/MAR-my-messages/README.md

 # MAR-my-messages
-Read all unread messages in Shahrekord University Education Support System(SESS)
+Read all unread messages in Shahrekord University Education Support System(SESS) using selenium.